alovajs/alovajs.github.io/docs/tutorial/03-learning/01-alova-instance.md

 > Detailed request method example introduction will be explained in the next section

-## Set global response interceptor
+## Set global response interceptors

-When we want to unify the parsing of response data and uniform handling of errors, we can specify a global response interceptor when creating an `alova` instance, which is also similar to `axios`.
-Response interceptors include interceptors for successful requests and interceptors for failed requests.
+When we want to unify the parsing of response data and uniform handling of errors, as well as handling the response completition, we can specify a global response interceptor when creating an `alova` instance, which is also similar to `axios`.
+Response interceptors include interceptors for successful requests, failed requests and completed requests.

 ```javascript
 const alovaInstance = createAlova({